 With new categories of devices being connected like smartwatches, smart glasses, and others, a consistent and controlled user experience across all devices is more important than ever.
 A continuous user experience across multiple devices is what builds customer loyalty to both the the device maker and the mobile operator.

 As more eSIM connected devices are introduced, entitlement servers will play an increasingly important role for mobile operators.
-They should ideally look for an entitlement server solution that is capable of handling entitlement specifications from different device makers, as well as one that can quickly add support for new use cases.
-This will maximize their return on investment and help ensure a broader device portfolio with faster time-to-market for each new device.
+Being capable of handling entitlement specifications from different device makers will help them ensure a broader device portfolio with faster time-to-market for each new device.

 1 ABI Research, eSIM in the Consumer and M2M Markets, Q3 2020